-E-mail marketing remains at the center of the marketing mix for most businesses.
-This post will highlight the ways that big data impacts e-mail marketing.
+E-mail remains at the center of the marketing mix for most businesses.
+This post will highlight the ways that big data influences email marketing.

 Before we start it's important to shed some light on what big data actually means.
-From the view of a business, big data is the vast amount of information that the company amasses every day: e-mail addresses, number and type of ads that are clicked, number and method of web page visits, etc..
+From the view of a business, big data is the vast amount of information that the company amasses every day: email addresses, number and type of ads that are clicked, and number and method of web page visits, among many other examples.
 Big data is useful for businesses as it provides a picture of trends, behaviors, and other valuable information that can be used intelligently to achieve organizational goals.

-This data can be organized (e-mail lists) or unstructured (duration of web page views) and exists in a wide range of formats, from numerical to text, e-mail, video content, audio or others.
+This data can be structured (email lists and databases) or unstructured (duration of web page views) and exists in a wide range of formats, from numerical to text, email, video content, audio or others.
 A lack of strategy on what to do with your business’ information can lead to missed opportunities, from failing to exploit valuable options in communicating better with customers to overlooking personalized solutions or information.
 Most importantly, not making use of big data can mean failure to understand who your customers are and what they need.

-Nowadays, e-mail marketing remains a popular and widely used area of customer communication.
-According to research by Econsultancy, 73% of marketers admit that e-mail marketing is the top digital channel for ROI.
-E-mail marketing can be used in a variety of ways, from communicating basic information such as standard campaigns or discounts to confirming orders and payments.
-However, e-mail marketing can be used in a more clever way thanks to big data.
+According to research from Litmus, email marketing remains a top digital channel for ROI, although the ability to measure that ROI isn't always effective.
+Email marketing can be used in a variety of ways, from communicating basic information such as standard campaigns or discounts to confirming orders and payments.
+However, email marketing can be used in a more clever way thanks to big data.

-By using the information you have gathered from customers, you can now personalize every message, show increasingly more relevant content in your e-mail campaigns, and prove to your customers that you understand them and know what to offer.
-For example, if someone has purchased a pair of black leather boots for the upcoming winter, why not send them an e-mail with a matching coat or handbag suggestions?
+By using the information you have gathered from customers, you can now segment audiences and personalize messages, show increasingly more relevant content in your email campaigns, and prove to your customers that you understand them and know what to offer.
+For example, if someone has purchased a business intelligence tool, why not send them an email about that tool's integration capabilities with another platform?

 This would only be possible if big data is used effectively by your business.
-But how does it actually impact e-mail marketing?
+But how does it actually affect email marketing?

 More Personalization, Please

-Big data provides companies the opportunity to make the content within your e-mail campaigns diverse and personal.
-You can use information such as demographics, interests, location, or previously bought services to ensure that the e-mail will show your customer that your business understands them.
-Of course, it is vital to synchronize your e-mail marketing with other CRM or information gathering platforms to create a 360 view.
+Big data provides companies the opportunity to make the content within email campaigns diverse and personal.
+You can use information such as firmographics, interests, technology installations, or previously bought services to ensure that the email will show your customer that your business understands them.
+Of course, it is vital to synchronize email marketing with other CRM systems, sales intelligence platforms, and data providers to create a 360-degree view of a customer.

-Through the use of big data, your business can also provide tailored promotions or discounts to clients who have, for example, reached a certain number of purchases with you, or have browsed and added certain items in their online shopping bags a few times but have never completed the purchase.
-You can bring them back by using personalized content and influencing their decision making.
+Through the use of big data, your business can also provide tailored promotions or discounts to clients who have, for example, reached a certain number of licenses or have filled out a web form asking for more information.
+You can reconnect by using personalized content and influencing their decision-making.

-Although this may be quite straightforward, the importance of subject lines is often undervalued.
-To ensure that your e-mail stands out in the at-capacity inbox of your readers, it is essential to choose the right subject line.
+Although it may seem straightforward, the importance of subject lines is often undervalued.
+To ensure that an email stands out in the inboxes of readers, it is essential to choose the right subject line.

 Data analysis allows marketers and business owners to test the performance of specific keywords or phrases to see which solutions work.
-Tapping into your company’s big data also gives the opportunity to include the person’s name in the subject line, or something specific about his previous purchase or contact with your brand.
+Tapping into your company’s big data also gives the opportunity to include the person’s name in the subject line or something specific about a previous purchase or contact with your brand.

 Automating the Process

-Through the use of big data, businesses can now automate the e-mail marketing process and send relevant information to the user at each step of the purchase making process.
-Even if we are talking about a lead that needs further nurturing, automation works wonders!
+Through the use of big data, businesses can automate the email marketing process and send relevant information to the user at each step of the buying journey.
+Even for a lead that needs further nurturing, automation can be effective.

-By implementing different triggers in your e-mail marketing strategy you can ensure that every user or customer receives a welcome e-mail at the stage of subscription for a newsletter, a thank you e-mail when shopping with you, a reminder e-mail, also known as cart abandonment, if someone has added a number of products in their bag but failed to check out.
+By implementing different triggers in your e-mail marketing strategy, you can ensure that every lead or customer receives a welcome email at the stage of subscription for a newsletter, a thank you message when buying from you, and scheduled reminders as necessary (such as if someone hasn't logged onto your service for a month).

-Last but not least, one of the benefits of big data is to provide feedback and an overview of which campaigns or tactics have worked for your business and which have under-performed.
-Combining the insight into the customers preferences and history with the effectiveness of certain campaigns allows you to more accurately focus your limited marketing budget to achieve the greatest return on investment possible.
+A final benefit of big data is to provide feedback and an overview of which campaigns or tactics have worked for your business and which have underperformed.
+Combining the insight into customer preferences and history with the effectiveness of certain campaigns allows you to more accurately focus your marketing budget to achieve the greatest ROI possible.
 It is this information consolidation and amalgamation that makes big data a valuable asset in today’s digital world.